Red Horse Racing: Truck No. 1 history

+The No.1 team originated in 2009 at Daytona with 2008 Truck Series champion, Johnny Benson behind the wheel.
+Benson would score 4 Top 10 finishes with a best of 2nd at Kansas.
+He would be released after a 4th place finish at Texas due to lack of sponsorship.
+He was 7th in the Standings.
+Caitlyn Shaw would drive the No. 1 at Indianapolis Raceway Park to a 24th place finish.
+Timothy Peters would move from his usual No. 17 to the No. 1 to win the Kroger 200 at Martinsville Speedway.

+Truck No. 1 results

 Truck No. 7 history

 The No. 7 team originated in 2012, when John King drove the No. 7 to win the NextEra Energy 250, despite him being in two crashes.
 On March 23, 2015, Gray Gaulding joined the team on a limited schedule, making his debut at Martinsville.
 That race would be his only start with the team.
 The No. 7 took the place of the No. 11 entry in 2017, with Brett Moffitt driving.